nic116/Sfia2-project/README.md

 Thomas Cole - QA Academy Trainee

 ## Acknowledgements <a name="acknowledgements"></a>
-I would like to acknowledge the QA trainers and other members of my cohort, who were able to help me with any problems I had with my project.
+I would like to acknowledge the QA trainers and other members of my cohort, who were able to help me with any problems I had with my project.# sfia2-proj